 Deadline: April 28th

 The Rhode Island Foundation administers one of New England’s scholarships for first generation college students in honor of Patty and Mevlin Alperin.
-Offering $1,000, the renewable fund selects financially needy high school seniors across Rhode Island who are accepted into accredited two- or four-year U.S. institutions but their parents never obtained a college degree.
-Online applications are accepted every Spring with an official transcript, FAFSA form, and reference letter.
+It’s for $1,000.
+The renewable fund selects financially needy high school seniors across Rhode Island for this financial assistance.
+They must be accepted into accredited two- or four-year U.S. institutions.
+Their parents do not a college degree.
+Online applications are accepted every Spring with.
+Application requires an official transcript and FAFSA form.
+Applicants must also submit a reference letter.

 Contact